 - The planning team is charged with the work of School Improvement Plan/Comprehensive Education Plan. empowered to make decisions and shape programs that will strengthen the education provided to students and lead to the highest standards of achievement.
 The team's work shall be guided by research on School Improvement Plan/Comprehensive Education Plan, empowered to make decision, and shape programs that will strengthen the education provided to students and lead to the highest standards of achievement.
-The team's work shall be guided by research on school effectiveness characterized and by innovation. restructuring of conventional approaches, and the most effective practices. - Each school or team within a school (e.g., house, cluster, school-within-a-school) shall negotiate with the District School Improvement Plan/Comprehensive Education Plan Review Team. an agreement on baseline data, improvement goals, and improvement strategies, as well as on the additional resources, support, and conditions that may be indicated.
-The School Improvement Plan/Comprehensive Education Plan which identifies the priorities and values of a school based on a needs assessment shall be an on-going plan, reviewed, and upgraded annually that is binding for all parties.
+The team's work shall be guided by research on school effectiveness characterized innovation, by restructuring of conventional approaches, and the most effective practices. - Each school or team within a school (e.g., house, cluster, school-within-a-school) shall negotiate with the District School Improvement Plan/Comprehensive Education Plan Review Team, agreement on baseline data, improvement goals, and improvement strategies, as well as on the additional resources, support, and conditions that may be indicated.
+The School Improvement Plan/Comprehensive Education Plan which identifies priorities and values of a school based on a needs assessment shall be an on-going plan, reviewed, and upgraded annually that is binding for all parties.
 The plan will and should include a commitment to make annual progress reports to the school community.

-- While leadership can and school emanate from anyone on the team, the principal retains both the authority and the responsibility for leading the school, which includes creating an environment that supports teaching and learning. - Each member of the team serves as an equal partner in the team's deliberations, decisions, and activities.
-Each member should approach the work of School Improvement Plan/Comprehensive Education Plan with a sense of ownership for all students and a commitment to all students' success. - Once an individual agrees to be elected to the planning team, it is his/her responsibility to carry out the work of School Improvement Plan/Comprehensive Education Plan by participating fully in the deliberations. team's discussion. and activities.
+- While leadership can and school emanate from anyone on the team, the principal retains both the authority and the responsibility for leading the school, which includes creating an environment that supports teaching and learning. - Once an individual agrees to be elected to the planning team, it is his/her responsibility to carry out the work of School Improvement Plan/Comprehensive Education Plan by participating fully in the team's discussion, deliberations, and activities.
 Participation in the work of the team is a manifestation of commitment to the welfare of students. - The planning team is empowered to act on behalf of the school when its decisions and actions are consistent with Board policy, legal mandates, and contractual language (unless waivers are granted), and are supported by a majority of each constituency represented on the team (constituency consensus).
-Although the authority of the planning team as a whole has the responsibility to consider and involve individuals and constituencies who will be affected by its decisions, whether or not those individuals are formally represented on the team. - Since the Board, in setting policy, establishing regulations, and entering into contractual agreements, has delegated certain authority and responsibilities to planning teams, each team must establish, by consensus, specific procedures to resolve any impasse that would prevent it from carrying out its charge and responsibilities.
+Although the authority of the planning team as a whole has the responsibility to consider and involve individuals and constituencies who will be affected by its decisions, whether or individuals not those are formally represented on the team. - Since the Board, in setting policy, establishing regulations, and entering into contractual agreements, has delegated certain authority and responsibilities to planning teams, each team must establish, by consensus, specific procedures to resolve any impasse that would prevent it from carrying out its charge responsibilities.
 School Impasse procedures and any subsequent amendments must be filed with the Office of the Superintendent.
-They will be reviewed by the Executive Committee of the School-Based Planning Team Steering Committee.
-School-Based planning teams are expected review their impasse procedures to annually, not only to inform newly elected team members, but also to determine if any changes are needed.
+They will be reviewed by the Executive Committee ofthe School-Based Planning Team Steering Committee.
+School-Based planning teams are expected review their impasse procedures annually, not only to inform newly elected team members, but also to determine if any changes are needed.